 For Joint Projects where employees of the University and Contractor(s) are working on the same equipment at the same time, the Project Supervisor, whether employed by the Contractor or University, must hold joint meetings with all personnel in attendance who will be working on the equipment to promote understanding of safe work practices, and open lines of communication between work crews.

-EH&S/General Safety staff is responsible for:
+EH&S/Industrial Safety staff is responsible for:

 - Writing and maintaining this program to meet or exceed Cal/OSHA requirements,

 - Providing general program awareness information across campus,